7 Meals When You Don’t Have a Kitchen

-Who doesn’t love restaurant quality, saucy and delicious buffalo wings?
-Throw these on the grill and pair with a side salad for a week night meal outdoors.
+Who doesn’t love restaurant quality, saucy, and delicious buffalo wings?
+Throw these on the grill and pair them with a side salad for a weeknight meal outdoors.
 Get the recipe here via Plays Well With Butter.

 This light, refreshing meal only requires light prep work.
 Perfect to make ahead an easy lunch or dinner option.
 Get the recipe here via Jessica Gavin.

-Full of flavor, make ahead meatballs, customizable for the whole family.
-This recipe is a winner winner Greek Turkey Meatball for dinner.
+Full of flavor, make-ahead meatballs, are customizable for the whole family.
+This recipe is a winner, Greek Turkey Meatball for dinner.
 Get the recipe here via Two Pears and Their Pod.

-Made to be prepped + frozen, this flavor packed meal is perfect for throwing in the slow cooker and enjoying for several meals.
+Made to be prepped and frozen, this flavor-packed meal is perfect for throwing in the slow cooker and enjoying for several meals.
 Get the recipe here via Don’t Waste The Crumbs.

 Bonus: Kath Family Favorite Vegetarian Lasagna

-This meal can’t be easier to make, put it together, bake as directed, freeze weeks before your renovation and thaw in the fridge the night before you’re ready to eat.
+This meal can’t be easier to make, put it together, bake it as directed, freeze it weeks before your renovation, and thaw it in the fridge the night before you’re ready to eat.
 Reheat in your favorite small appliance.

 16 oz jar of your favorite spaghetti sauce (Classico fans here, low added sugars)

-12 lasagna noodles (cooked 1/2 way, drained, rinsed in cold water)
+12 lasagna noodles (cooked 1/2 way, drained, and rinsed in cold water)

 1 lb shredded mozzarella cheese